“OUTER DARKNESS” Dec. 22, 2017

 Pastor A. W. Weckeman

-The term “outer darkness” is a peculiar phrase used by Jesus in Mathew 8:12, 22:13, and 25:30 while speaking to the Jewish people.
+The term “outer darkness” is a peculiar phrase used by Jesus in Mathew 8:12, 22:13, and 25:30.
 In all three instances, the Lord refers to a particular aspect of the judgment that awaits those who reject Him.
 For many years I wondered about the nature of this judgment.
 Precisely what did “outer darkness” mean…what was the force of the term?

 Of all places, I found my answer in a cave.
 While vacationing in Virginia, Sandy and I spent a day visiting the “Luray Caverns” in the Shenandoah Valley.
 The tour guide took us deep down into a series of natural underground chambers, which contained a small clear lake that reflected eerie forms of stalactites hanging from the ceiling of the cave, a truly spectacular sight.